Nuristanis: Tribes

-Most Nuristanis are from the Kata Family and Janaderi Branch.
+Most Nuristanis are from the Kata family and Janaderi branch.
 However, there are other Nuristani tribes as well, some of the Kata of Janaderi people live in Ozhor (now Karimabad), Gobor, Buburat, Ayun, Broze and Mastuj.
-There is a very popular rock associated with this tribe located in Karimabad (Juwara) called kata bont (Kata is the name of the tribe; bont meaning "stone" in the Chitrali language).
+There is a peak associated with this tribe located in Karimabad (Juwara) called kata bont (Kata is the name of the tribe; bont meaning "stone" in the Chitrali language).

 The Nuristani do not have a formal tribal structure as the Pashtuns do, however they do designate themselves by the names of the local regions they are from.

 In total, there are 35 such designations: five from the north–south valleys and 30 from the east–west valley.